SDC Fellowship Guidelines

 - How do the characters change over the course of the scene?

-List a series of imagistic words that capture your aesthetic sense of the scene’s look and “feel” of the play.
-These words could include colors, textures, ornamentation, relevant metaphoric images, light and shadow, composition, degree of detail, etc.
+- List a series of imagistic words that capture your aesthetic sense of the scene’s look and “feel” of the play.
+These words might include colors, textures, ornamentation, relevant metaphoric images, light and shadow, composition, degree of detail, etc.